-- scholarship, research, and creative activity; service contributions to the academic 282 department, center or institute, school or college, university, profession, and the 283 community; and contributions to diversity, equity, and inclusion.
-284 - 285 5.
-Teaching portfolio: Representative examples of course syllabi or equivalent descriptions 286 of course content and instructional expectations for courses taught by the bargaining unit 287 faculty member, examples of class assignments and exams, information from student 288 experience surveys, which will be considered in light of the response rate, and similar 289 material.
-290 - 291 6.
-Service portfolio: As available, evidence of the bargaining unit faculty member's service 292 293 contributions to their academic department, center or institute, school or college, university, profession, and the community.
-Such evidence could include white papers 294 authored or co-authored by the faculty member, commendations, awards, op-ed pieces, 295 and/or letters of appreciation.
-The portfolio may also include a short narrative elaborating 296 on the faculty member's unique service experiences or obligations.
-297 - 298 7.
-External reviewers: At the option of the bargaining unit faculty member, A a list of 299 qualified outside reviewers provided by the bargaining unit faculty member.
-300 - All material in this Section, along with the following items, will be included in the Tenure 302 Review File: 303 - 8.
-Additional Information.
-Faculty members and/or the University may submit relevant 305 information during a review from the date information is initially submitted to their 306 department head through the date the Provost issues the final decision.
-Late submissions 307 of information may result in additional questions to the faculty member or to reviewers at 308 the previous levels.
-Additional information may include work completed during the 309 review year, if such information or material is included, it may not be included in the 310 review period of subsequent reviews.
-If detrimental information is added to their file, the 311 bargaining unit faculty member will be notified and may add a response or request the 312 file go back to their department or unit faculty personnel committee for review, which 313 may result in a decision delay.
-The additional faculty personnel committee report must be 314 submitted along with the new information for inclusion in the Tenure Review File.
-315 - 316 317
+- 4. Personal statement: A 3-6-page personal statement developed by the bargaining unit faculty member explaining how their provided material relates to demonstrates they are on track to meet meeting evaluating their performance measured against the applicable unit-level criteria for tenure and promotion.
+The personal statement should expressly address the subjects of teaching; scholarship, research, and creative activity; service contributions to the academic department, center or institute, school or college, university, profession, and the community; and contributions to diversity, equity, and inclusion. - 5.
+Teaching portfolio: Representative examples of course syllabi or equivalent descriptions of course content and instructional expectations for courses taught by the bargaining unit faculty member, examples of class assignments and exams, information from student experience surveys, which will be considered in light of the response rate, and similar material. - 6.
+Service portfolio: As applicable available, evidence of the bargaining unit faculty member's service contributions to their academic department, center or institute, school or college, university, profession, and the community.
+Such evidence could include white papers authored or co-authored by the faculty member, commendations, awards, op-ed pieces, and/or letters of appreciation.
+The portfolio may also include a short statement on the faculty member's unique service experiences or obligations.